 ‘You'll be a prince in the new world, Colonel,’ said the General, saluting Esau, and then shaking his hand.
 ‘A prince, sir.'

 The irony was that he had survived the whole of the Great War without losing any body-part, and only to be shot in the hand after the official hostilities had ceased.
 Three of his fingers had been amputated afterwards, and he had very limited movement with the two digits remaining.
 Still, he knew many people who had suffered much more debilitating wounds.
 Of course, though the armistice had been signed, and Kaiser Willhelm had abdicated, and the war was now a figure of History, the fighting still went on.
 The whole eastern flank of France had fractured into a dozen statelets, some ruled by bandit chiefs, some, as with Esau's dominion in Saint Quentin and the surrounding countryside, governed by and for His Imperial Majesty George, King of the United Kingdom and the Dominions of Northern France, Emperor of India and Head of the Commonwealth.
 To Esau's north the Pas-de-Calais was governed, with brisk efficiency, by Major General Morris-Harris.
 Then was Esau's kingdom and to his south the forestlands of Lorraine, ruled by the triumverate of British officers.
 Then there was a patchwork of petty warlords, violent but unstable, until one reached Italian Provence.
 Medium term, the plan was to push south and restore political order to the whole country.
-There was time for that though.
+There wouldn't happen in the short-term, though.

-Supplies of fuel-oil sometimes made it out of the chaos of the Middle East; but the third generation Firebombs turned the deserts to glassy slag, and no sooner was a well drilled than one guerrilla troop or other destroyed it.
+Supplies of fuel-oil sometimes made it out of the chaos of the Middle East; but the third generation Firebombers turned the deserts to glassy slag, and no sooner was a well drilled than one guerrilla troop or other destroyed it.
 Such supplies of oil as did get through arrived so intermittently and in such unpredictable quantities that internal combustion was all but thrown over as a mode of propulsion.

 Steam trains ran up and down the rails, as the network was slowly repaired; the cumbersome steam-powered zeppelins grumbled overhead.
 But the territory belonged to the Warriors Bicycles, the vélos-de-la-guerre, well-armed, rapid and deadly.
 And Esau Common had extraordinary powers to deploy his men to keep the peace and maintain the integrity of King George's possessions.

-Esau had two thousand men under his command, with twelve-hundred of the very best vélos Birmingham could produce, together with a great many older models of bicycle: it was policy to confiscate all bikes found in civilian hands, the better to be able to consolidate the Corps' monopoly of speed and mobility.
+Esau had two thousand men under his command, with twelve-hundred of the very best vélos Birmingham could produce, together with a great many older models of bicycle.
+It was policy to confiscate all bikes found in civilian hands, the better to be able to consolidate the Corps' monopoly of speed and mobility.

 Esau was a prince of the new world order.